-I cut my paper the length and width that I wanted and spread it out on my front sidewalk.
+I spread it out on my front sidewalk.
 The spray glue can get messy and I didn’t want to get the overspray on anything in the house.

 Tear some pages out of your book, spray your paper with spray adhesive and start laying the book pages out, and overlapping them.